daisy-dotcom/PokerHands/README.md

 ## About The Project

-This project provides a solution for problem 54 on projecteuler.net which can be found here https://projecteuler.net/problem=54 The problem describes a poker game where 2 players are dealt 5 cards each and the player with the best hand according to the rules of poker wins.
+This project provides a solution for problem 54 on projecteuler.net which can be found here https://projecteuler.net/problem=54.
+The problem describes a poker game where 2 players are dealt 5 cards each and the player with the best hand according to the rules of poker wins.

 The hand ranking sytem can be found here. https://en.wikipedia.org/wiki/List_of_poker_hands

-The goal is to determine the number of times player on wins.
+The goal is to determine the number of times player one wins.

 ### Built With